Coveted college football recruit charged with attempted first-degree murder

 After obtaining a search warrant for the residence in Temple Hills, per the document, detectives found a hidden compartment in a closet in Hill’s bedroom.
 Behind pieces of mail sent to him from the Oregon football program, a Glock handgun was discovered that was “loaded with an extended magazine with [22] .40 caliber rounds of ammunition.”

-Two other guns were also said to have been found at Hill’s residence, while the caliber of the gun found in the closet matched the caliber of a casing discovered at the crime scene.
+Two other guns were said to have been found at Hill’s residence, and the caliber of the gun found in the closet matched the caliber of a casing discovered at the crime scene.
 Seven casings in all were recovered there, and two shots allegedly struck the target’s home.

-The misdemeanors with which Hill has been charged include:
+The misdemeanors with which Hill was charged are:

 - Possession of a loaded handgun